 There are many commands used to work with or manipulate files and directories.
 We will only report on a selection of commonly used ones here.
 Before we get to the list of command however we introduce some special directories. was mentioned in the table above already.
 It stands for your home directory, i.e., the directory holding your personal files and the one directory in which you usually end up directly after logging in to the system.
-Every directory contains two special entries "." representing the current directory and "..." abbreviating the directory one level above in the directory tree.
-The first one enables us to refer to commands in the current directory in case it is not in our default search path and the other enables the use of relative path constructs for referring to files.
+Every directory contains two special entries "." representing the current directory and ".." abbreviating the directory one level above in the directory tree.
+The first one enables us to refer to commands in the current directory in case it is not in our default search path and the other enables the use of relative path constructs for referring to files

 - pwd short for print working directory, and printing the name of the directory you are currently working in is exactly what it does. - cd change directory, switches the current working directory to the directory given as the argument.
-If no argument is given cd takes you home, i.e., switches to your users home directory. - mkdir creates a new directory in the current working directory - rmdir removes the directories specified as arguments if they are empty. - touch creates an empty file or sets the access date of the file to the current time and date if it exists - rm removes files.
+If no argument is given cd takes you home, i.e., switches to your users home directory. - mkdir creates a new directory in the current working directory - rmdir removes the directories specified as arguments if they are empty. - touch creates an empty file or sets the access date of the file to the current time and date if it exists - removes files.
 It can also be used to remove directories with the -r (recursive) option.
 This is especially useful when rmdir does not work since the directory is not empty.
-The -f (force) option can be used to remove even protected files. - 1s lists all files in the directory specified.
+The -f (force) option can be used to remove even protected files. - ls lists all files in the directory specified.
 If none is specified the current working directory is used.
 If the argument is a file or a list of files only those files are listed.
 Usefull options are -1 for a full listing including access rights and ownership information, -a for a listing including also hidden files.
 The -h option in combination with the two previous ones makes file sizes human readable, i.e., displayed as multiples of kB, MB, GB, TB, where all of these are representing powers of 1024.
 If a 1000 based presentation is desired -si needs to be used instead. - cp takes two or more arguments and copies the n-1 first arguments to the last.
 If more than 2 arguments are given the last one must be a directory.
-Absolute and relative paths are allowed. - mv Same as above but moves the files, i.e., the originals are removed after the copy is successful. - In links files to new names.
+Absolute and relative paths are allowed. - mv Same as above but moves the files, i.e., the originals are removed after the copy has successfully finished. - In links files to new names.
 By default a hardlink is created.
 Then the new name serves as a new entry in the file system associated to the same data and the data is only removed if all hardlinks are removed.
 When used with the -s option a softlink is created that only points to the original.
 When the original data is removed the link becomes orphaned. - find find is a powerful search tool that can hardly be fully described in a few words.
 We refer to the man and info pages for details.
+A feature often overlooked in the man page are the operators.
+Note that, e.g., ! or -not allow to negate the following search expression.